YaqiangCao/cLoops/README.md

 ## Usage
 Run ***cLoops -h*** to see all options.
 Key parameters are ***eps*** and ***minPts*** . ***minPts*** defines at least how many PETs are required for a candidate loop, ***eps*** defines the distance requried for two PETs being neighbors.
 For practically usage to tune parameters, using the PETs in the smallest chromosome except chrY and chrM, then run a series of ***eps*** and ***minPts***,all rounds clustering result will be combined to determine your parameters.

-Since version 0.8, cLoops added a parameter **--mode(-m)**, which is the pre-set parameters for different types of data. -m 0 accepts user settings; -m 1 equals -eps 500,1000,2000 -minPts 5 for sharp peak like ChIA-PET data; -m 2 equals -eps 1000,2000,5000 -minPts 5 for broad peak like ChIA-PET data; -m 3 equals -eps 5000,7500,10000 -minPts 20,30,40,50 -hic for deep sequenced Hi-C data (~200 million cis PETs); -m 4 equals -eps 2500,5000,7500,10000 -minPts 20,30 -hic for ~100 million cis PETs HiChIP data;for ~30-40 miilion cis PETs HiChIP data, we suggested -eps 2500,5000,7500,10000 -minPts 10,15,20 .
+Since version 0.8, cLoops added a parameter **--mode(-m)**, which is the pre-set parameters for different types of data. -m 0 accepts user settings; -m 1 equals -eps 500,1000,2000 -minPts 5 for sharp peak like ChIA-PET data; -m 2 equals -eps 1000,2000,5000 -minPts 5 for broad peak like ChIA-PET data; -m 3 equals -eps 5000,7500,10000 -minPts 20,30,40,50 -hic for deep sequenced Hi-C data (~200 million cis PETs); -m 4 equals -eps 2500,5000,7500,10000 -minPts 20,30 -hic for ~100 million cis PETs HiChIP data;for ~30-40 miilion cis PETs HiChIP data, we suggested -eps 2500,5000,7500,10000 -minPts 10,15,20 -hic.
 You can always add more eps and smaller minPts to get more candidate loops and maybe more significant loops, however, it takes longer time.

 --------
 ### Input